a-karma/Bogor_Workshop/DAY_4/Session3.md

 ### Task 1: Obtaining genotype probability from genotype likelihood

 When calculating mutational load we want to make sure we got the genotype right.
 Getting the genotype wrong at a specific position could mean we are expecting an individual to posses a highly harmful mutation while it does not, which can badly affect our calculations.
-Sabhrina, Alberto and Deborah have designed a method to do this, which is what we are going to teach you today.
+Sabhrina, Alberto, and Deborah have designed a method to do this, which is what we are going to teach you today.
 There are other methods out there too, for more information please have a look at this review when you are done:

 To take into account genotyping uncertainity the method uses angsd to calculate genotype likelhood which outputs a file that looks like this:
 ```{bash glf_view, eval=FALSE}